Ryan Peters (musician)

-Ryan Peters is a Canadian singer-songwriter who lived in Rutland, British Columbia in his youth.
-He now bases his career from Vancouver.
+Ryan Peters is a Canadian musician based in Vancouver, British Columbia.
 He is the drummer in indie band Ladyhawk and also contributes to the vocals and lyrics.
 Peters was one of the original members of the Vancouver incarnation of Jon-Rae and the River, and also was part of the band Alpha BMX.
 He partnered up with bandmate Darcy Hancock in a side-project called Sports.
 Peters also tours with Lightning Dust and Daniel Romano.